 - The website manager cannot find out if the users have the cookies stored on their devices when they revisit the site.
 For example, when they delete cookies stored on their device.

 The guidelines encourage the websites to follow the privacy by design approach for using cookies.

 The website must not store cookies, other than technical, by default.
 The guidelines also do not allow the use of any active or passive profiling techniques.

 Following the guidelines for privacy by design approach for cookies, Garante states that analytics can be deemed as technical cookies only if:

 - It is impossible to identify the users from the data collected by the cookies

 - The analytics tool masks ¼ of the user IP address (versions, IPv4 and IPv6)

 - The minimized data is not combined with other user information or shared with third parties

-- The use of the cookies is limited to obtain aggregate statistics concerning a single website or mobile app
+- The use of the cookies is limited to obtaining aggregate statistics concerning a single website or mobile app

-- Link to a web page or settings for users that offer a granular option to consent to cookies depending on their categories — where all the options must be de-selected by default
+- A link to a page or window where users can selectively give consent to cookies based on their properties (advertisements, functional, analytical, etc.) — where all the options (except technical cookies) must be de-selected by default.

 The guidelines encourage website owners to implement a “multichannel” approach for their cookie policies.
 This includes multiple contact points, such as video channels, pop-ups, virtual assistants, phone calls, and chat boxes.